 Make the batter

-- Get your blender and place the coconut milk, pitted dates, and vanilla extract inside.
-Blend to obtain a silky puree.
+- In a blender, blend the coconut milk, pitted dates, and vanilla extract to obtain a silky puree.

 Assemble the flapjacks